AdguardTeam/AdGuardHome/HACKING.md

  #  AdGuard Home Developer Guidelines

-As of **March 2021**, following this document is obligatory for all new code.
+Following this document is obligatory for all new code.
 Some of the rules aren't enforced as thoroughly or remain broken in old code, but this is still the place to find out about what we **want** our code to look like and how to improve it.

 The rules are mostly sorted in the alphabetical order.